Awards & Associations

 The compensation you're entitled to recover is heavily dependent upon the injuries you've sustained.
 Our clients suffer an injury and require medical treatment.
 Therefore, past and future medical treatment and lost wages are recoverable.
 In addition, punitive damages and general damages such as pain, suffering, loss of enjoyment of life, emotional distress, and inconveniences due to the injury are recoverable.

-The statute of limitations to file a personal injury claim is two years from the date of the injury.
+The statute of limitations in Ohio for personal injury claims is two years.
+This means that you have two years from the date of your injury to file a claim or you may lose your right to compensation.
 However, if your claim is against a government entity or for a medical malpractice case, the statute of limitations is much shorter.
-If you have been injured, we advise you to contact our firm immediately.
-We will inform you of your rights and ensure your claim is effectively and efficiently filed.
+Ohio does allow exceptions to this rule in specific situations.